mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-***Note:*** *The flow for this transaction journey follows that of the Third-Party Initiated/PISP Bulk  Transaction Request.
-The difference in the flow for this transaction journey occurs during the Agreement/Quote process where the DFSP Account Holder issues a message to the PISP User requesting them agree to the terms of the transaction agreement and sign the challenge token.
-Where the PISP User fails to respond to the message within the allowed time a timeout will occur and the DFSP Account Holder cancels the transaction, the DFSP System will cancel the transaction noting a Request Error has occured.*

-As per the note above, the DFSP Account Holder updates the 3rd-Party API BC that it has encountered a Transaction error via a Third Party request and provides the Transaction ID, along with the error code.
-The participant/s account/s are updated via the 3rd-Party Initiated Payments BC and a notification is sent to the PISP via the Notification BC.
-The PISP acknowledges receipt of the notification and notifies the PISP User that Transaction ID has failed.
+The workflow provided by this UC enables the Switch to handle instances where a PISP User initiates and confirms a transaction via their PISP, but then fails to respond to the DFSP Account Holder quotation acceptance and signature challenge within a predetermined timeout period.
+Once the timeout is exceeded, the PISP notifies the DFSP Account Holder via the Switch that the required response was not received, and the DFSP cancels the transaction, sending a notification to the PISP User advising them that their transaction request failed.

 #### Flow Diagram